 University of Washington, Top 40 Under 40 Feminist by Feminist Press, and being

 named one of the best doctors by Seattle Metropolitan Magazine.
 She is a graduate of Wellesley College, the University of Washington School of Medicine, and Harvard's Brigham and Women's Hospital residency program.
-Her favorite self-description is as thrillionaire.
+Her favorite self-description is thrillionaire.

 Learn more about Nassim's professional background and consulting work here.